Lapland-UAS-Tequ/tequ-jetson-nx-setup/README.md

 4. Reboot

 Now the Jetson will boot from the SSD.
 Remember that the Jetson Xavier NX still requires the SD card be plugged in.
+At the moment direct booting from NVMe is not supported.

 ### Sources
 - https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit#intro